 The two young leaders, M5S’s Luigi di Maio (31) and League’s Matteo Salvini (45), received the go-ahead after the president approved their proposed prime minister, law professor Giuseppe Conte.
 Little is known about the 54-year-old academic, who has so far been unseen on Italy’s political front.
 The president still needs to approve the formation of the government.

-Before the weekend the two populist parties published their 57-page joint plan, called “contract for government of change.”
+Before the weekend the two populist parties published their 57-page joint plan, called “contract for a government of change.”
 The paper thumbs its nose at Brussels’ fiscal rules by calling for lower tax rates, a monthly basic income of €780 ($915) for every Italian and a rollback of the unpopular 2011 pension reform.

 The bill for this extra spending is estimated to be around 100 million euros annually, yet the “contract” avoids explaining who will pocket the bill.
 Italy already has a public debt burden over twice as much E.U. regulations allow.
 The coalition’s plans increase government spending by almost six percent.